subodhkc/llmverify-npm/QUICK-START.md

-# Quick Start: AI Response Verification in Windsurf
+# Quick Start: AI Response Verification in IDE

 ## Two Ways to Use llmverify